TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Internal_Spike_Detection_Window/Functions/README.txt

 % filtered (same spike times +/- tolerance time over more channel then
 % specified as ArtefactDepth are rejected) --> i.e. same spike time over 10
 % Channel are deleted
-% Tolerance: Tolerance of vertical spike artefacts in samples as double.
+% 6.
+Tolerance: Tolerance of vertical spike artefacts in samples as double.
 For example 3 means: spike time +/- 3 samples to the left and right over specified depth are counted as artefacts
-% ArtefactDepth: Depth over which same spike times have to occur to count
+% 7.
+ArtefactDepth: Depth over which same spike times have to occur to count
 % as a artefact, in um and as double

+% Output:
-% Output: Data structure with added field 'Spikes' (Data.Spikes), called
+% 1.
+Data structure with added field 'Spikes' (Data.Spikes), called
 % using app.Data.Spikes in GUI
+% 2.
+ToKeep: strcuture saving information about spike filtering (when
+% enabled) with deleting indicies and so on.
+Not implemented yet, thought
+% of as a possibility for continous artefact rejection

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.